vedsarkar/Figma-Tokens/AI_INSTRUCTIONS.md

 ├── NEVER expose personal information
-├── ALWAYS validate .gitignore before sensitive operations ├── THIS FILE (AI_INSTRUCTIONS.md) is PRIVATE - never push ├── SCAN for secrets before suggesting commits
+├── ALWAYS validate .gitignore before sensitive operations ├── THIS FILE (AI_INSTRUCTIONS.md) is PRIVATE - never push ├── .gitignore must NEVER be uploaded to GitHub (keep local only) ├── SCAN for secrets before suggesting commits
 └── USE environment variables for configuration
 ```